UConn vs. San Diego State: Odds, spread, over/under - NCAA Tournament National Championship

 - Odds to win the national championship: -130

-- UConn is best in college basketball in terms of its odds to win the national championship (-130), but only fourth-best, according to computer rankings.
+- In terms of its odds to win the national championship (-130), UConn is best in the country.
+It is three spots below that, fourth-best, according to computer rankings.

-- The Huskies were +8000 to win the national championship at the beginning of the season, and have now moved up to -130, which is the 55th-biggest change in the country.
+- Bookmakers have moved the Huskies' national championship odds up from +8000 at the start of the season to -130.
+Among all teams in college basketball, that is the 55th-biggest change.

 - Based on its moneyline odds, UConn has a 56.5% chance of winning the national championship.